WGSW

 WGSW is a commercial FM Broadcast Radio Station licensed in the US to Americus, Georgia.
-WGSW is airing a traditional gospel and urban contemporary gospel format, simulcasting WZBN 105.5 FM Camilla, and is owned by Olive Broadcasting Network.
+WGSW is airing a traditional gospel and urban contemporary gospel format, simulcasting WZBN 105.5 FM Camilla, and is owned by Olive Broadcasting Network, through licensee Greater 2nd Mt.
+Olive Missionary Baptist Church.

-On November 28, 2022 WGSW changed their format from classic hits (simulcasting WSIZ-FM) to a simulcast of gospel-formatted WZBN 105.5 FM Camilla.
+On November 28, 2022, WGSW changed their format from classic hits (simulcasting WSIZ-FM) to a simulcast of gospel-formatted WZBN 105.5 FM Camilla.

-In popular culture, the call letters were used for a fictional New York television station (Channel 8) in Ghostbusters (2016).
+In popular culture, the call sign was used for a fictional New York television station (Channel 8) in Ghostbusters (2016).